Daylamites: Seleucid and Parthian period

-The Daylamites first appear in historical records in the late 2nd century BCE, where they are mentioned by Polybius, who erroneously calls them "Elamites" (Ἐλυμαῖοι) instead of "Daylamites" (Δελυμαῖοι).
+The Daylamites first appear in historical records in the late 2nd century BC, where they are mentioned by Polybius, who erroneously calls them "Elamites" (Ἐλυμαῖοι) instead of "Daylamites" (Δελυμαῖοι).
 In the Middle Persian prose Kar-Namag i Ardashir i Pabagan, the last ruler of the Parthian Empire, Artabanus V (r.
 208–224) summoned all the troops from Ray, Damavand, Daylam, and Padishkhwargar to fight the newly established Sasanian Empire.
 According to the Letter of Tansar, during this period, Daylam, Gilan, and Ruyan belonged to the kingdom of Gushnasp, who was a Parthian vassal but later submitted to the first Sasanian emperor Ardashir I (r.
 224–242).

 Sasanian period

 The descendants of Gushnasp were still ruling until in ca. 520, when Kavadh I (r.
-488-531) appointed his eldest son, Kawus, as the king of the former lands of the Gushnaspid dynasty.
+488–531) appointed his eldest son, Kawus, as the king of the former lands of the Gushnaspid dynasty.
 In 522, Kavadh I sent an army under a certain Buya (known as Boes in Byzantine sources) against Vakhtang I of Iberia.
 This Buya was a native of Daylam, which is proven by the fact that he bore the title wahriz, a Daylamite title also used by Khurrazad, the Daylamite military commander who conquered Yemen in 570 during the reign of Khosrow I (r.
 531-579), and his Daylamite troops would later play a significant role in the conversion of Yemen to the nascent Islam.
 The 6th-century Byzantine historian Procopius described the Daylamites as;